 While a clear completion indicator would look something like this:

-- Functioning System of push notifications, i.e. every user (when he is logged in on iOS & Android devices) on the platform will receive notifications on his device about newly added activities for a news (articles) list for each category separately.
-In a settings menu, there will be the possibility to turn notifications on/off for each category separately or for all categories at once.
-If a user clicks on a notification it will automatically redirect him to that particular article’s screen.
+- Functioning System of push notifications, i.e. every user (when he is logged in on iOS & Android devices) on the platform will receive information on his device about newly added activities for a news (articles) list for each category separately.
+There will be the possibility to turn notifications on/off for each class individually or for all types at once in a settings menu.
+If a user clicks on a notification, it will automatically redirect him to that particular article’s screen.

 Implement a system of reports, which allows progress tracking and evaluates the readiness of the plan.
 There is a simple rule — if work time was spent on something, there should be visible progress.
 It is better if reports correspond to an appropriate plan (daily, weekly, monthly).

-Important: agree with your tech team that it is their responsibility to check and give you notice of any risk (possible development time increases, possible additional expenses for 3rd party services, and basically about anything that may impact cost, timing, and quality of the solution).
+Important: agree with your tech team that it is their responsibility to check and give you notice of any risk:

 It is crucial to have meetings at least once a week for at least an hour.
 Remember that you are the person who cares most about your project.
 Make sure you are communicating often enough to guarantee that both sides understand what, when, and how should be done.

-- Ensure your intellectual rights are protected and you have access to the code
+№ 6 of software development best practices: Ensure your intellectual rights are protected, and you have access to the code

-Quite often a Supplier develops a software product using their resources (laptops, servers, cloud, git repo).
+A Supplier often develops a software product using their resources (laptops, servers, cloud, git repo).
 It is important to remember that every paid part of the software product should be the Client’s intellectual property if it was not stated differently in the agreement.

-At the same time, it is better for you to have an archived copy of each version of the product.
-In the case of any force-majeure, this will make it possible to continue any activities with the software quickly.
+At the same time, you should have an archived copy of each version of the product.
+In the case of any force-majeure, this will make it possible to continue any software activities quickly.

-Of course, real situations could be way more complicated and require more detailed work in various aspects.
+Of course, real situations in software development could be way more complicated and require more detailed work in various aspects.
 But if your main goal is to get the best results in a software development project, you should have in mind these main aspects:

 - Consider SRS